 The Science of Swine Lighting

 Using an inappropriate artificial light, or simply improperly measured light intensities, will result in the illuminance (footcandle, lux) being too high or too low.
-The consequences of inappropriate lighting may affect health, production and welfare of your animals due to the abnormal light-induced biological responses.
+The consequences of inappropriate lighting may affect health, production and welfare of your flock due to the abnormal light-induced biological responses.

 Improve Animal Welfare